DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Supplementary Material

 \subsection{More discussion on the IF-driven estimator}

 Here, we provide more justification behind our choice of the IF-driven estimator.

-\textbf{Why not take the data with the top-N IF values instead of sampling?} One obvious alternative is to pick the data subset with the top IF values (satisfying the given data ratio) or remove the datasubset with the lowest IF values.
+\textbf{Why not take the data with the top-N IF scores instead of sampling?} One obvious alternative is to pick the data subset with the top IF scores (satisfying the given data ratio) or remove the datasubset with the lowest IF scores.
 We did not find this selection method effective in practice.
-Because IF-values are pre-computed and independent (App.~\ref{app:IF-details}), we end up selecting the same few datapoints with top IF values at every BO iteration in DUET.
+Because IF-values are pre-computed and independent (App.~\ref{app:IF-details}), we end up selecting the same few datapoints with top IF scores at every BO iteration in DUET.
 With the IF-weighted sampling, we select more diverse data points, yielding better data mixtures.
-This becomes more apparent when many data points have high IF values and sampling provides us access to these data points at every iteration.
+This becomes more apparent when many data points have high IF scores and sampling provides us access to these data points at every iteration.
 Empirically, we also found that the deterministic approach performs worse (See DUET-RH in Sec.~\ref{subsec:main-results}) than IF-weighted sampling.

 Performing weighted-sampling with IF-scores not only retains the benefits of using IF-scores (we upweigh higher quality data while still having access to data points with moderate IF-scores), but also allows us to exploit additional computational resources to reduce the estimation error by increasing the sampling size.
 For instance, Theorem \ref{Theorem:inner error distribution} shows that higher sampling size reduces the inner problem estimation variance and bias.
 Intuitively, an LLM owner could exploit more compute to increase sampling size $k$ and sample more data mixtures and reduce the estimation error at every BO iteration.
 These estimation error variances are also handled gracefully in the BO framework.